-Improve tone in all your leg muscles with this pulse squats workout.
+Improve tone in all your leg muscles with this squat pulses exercise challenge.
 Squats are one of the best exercises for working the whole leg.
-This challenge uses a mixture of basic squats and pulse squats, to increase the challenge and make your muscles work in different ways.
+This challenge uses a mixture of basic squats and pulsing squats, to increase the challenge and make your muscles work in different ways.
 In the pulse squats you only move through a range of 1-2 inches from the lowest position.
 After a few reps, you’ll really start to feel your muscles working.

 This is a 30 day challenge and, like most challenge type workouts, there is a little bit of progression each day.
-You start off with just 10 regular squats and add to this each day, ending with 30 regular squats and 50 pulse squats.
+You start off with just 10 regular squats and add to this each day, ending with 30 regular squats and 50 pulsing squats.
 Anyone in good health should be able to do this challenge, but please read these general exercise guidelines before starting, and make sure you follow the instructions below for correct technique.
 The time needed for the workout will increase as the challenge progresses, but even on day 30 it should take less than 5 minutes.
+All you need to do the workout is comfortable clothing and, if you’re working on a hard floor, non-slip footwear (or bare feet).

 How to squat